adrian-arias-cs/pkgr/README.md

 For rpm packages the same bits of information are required.
 The difference being, they are added to a single file (the spec file).

-The following list outlines the required tid-bits for generating the inital package.
+The following list outlines the required tid-bits for generating the initial package.

 * project name
 * dependencies